GATE 2026 Electronics & Communications Engineering Syllabus (Out) - Download GATE EC Syllabus PDF, Important Topics/Chapters, Section Wise Weightage

 12%

-The GATE 2025 syllabus for EC includes various sections, topics, and chapters.
-Covering such a huge syllabus can be challenging but not impossible if you are dedicated.
-To pass the GATE exam and get admission to your desired college follow the preparation tips given below.
+The GATE 2026 syllabus for EC includes various sections, topics, and chapters.
+Covering such a huge syllabus can be challenging, but not impossible if you are dedicated.
+To pass the GATE exam and get admission to your desired college, follow the preparation tips given below.

 • Study as per your study plan.
-Make notes of important topics and points it will come in handy in revision.
+Make notes of important topics and points, which will come in handy in revision.

 • Learn the formulas and equations.
 Understand the concepts and memorize the theoretical part.